There are a number of customer service tips that have been used time and time again to create great experiences.

 3. Speak as your customers do

-Chase Clemons of Basecamp makes this point with gusto in A Brief Guide to Sending Better Support Emails, but the quick takeaway is that your customers want conversations, not “correspondence.”
+Chase Clemons of Basecamp makes this point with gusto in "How to Write Support Emails Your Customers Will Love", but the quick takeaway is that your customers want conversations, not “correspondence.”
 You’re not talking with the Queen of England.

 Be friendly, personable, and casual.
 A follow-up email like this works better: